croaky/webstack/README.md

 # webstack

-A project to prototype web stacks: runtimes + frameworks + databases + hosting platforms.
+A project to prototype web stacks.

 For each stack,
 `SELECT 1` to a Postgres database